SakshiKhaiwal/CEFIPRA/README.md

 ### Data and terms of use:
 **Note: The manuscript that marks the release of the phenotypic resources and their global description is in preparation.
 Please contact Gianni Liti (see below for contacts) if you are interested in using the data before they are formally release.**

+The data is available to academic users provided that such users agree:
+* Not to distribute the data to third parties
+* Not to present or publish analysis of the data unless the data has been published in peer reviewed scientific journals by members of the consortium
+* To reference the source of the data in a scientifically correct way when presented

 ### Contacts:
 * Dr. Gianni Liti: University of Nice, Institute for Research on Cancer and Ageing of Nice